Siddyboy/food-recipes/broccoli_and_blue_cheese_pasta_bake.md

 1. Transfer the broccoli and pasta to a medium ceramic dish.
 Sprinkle with breadcrumbs and cheese, then bake until the top is golden brown.

 1. Serve with salad leaves dressed in lemon juice and olive oil.

+## Notes

+From unstuffed.org.uk

+SCJK normally leaves out the mustard.
+Puke.

+* If tripling the recipe you don't need to triple the roux.
+Try doubling?
+SCJK 9 Feb 2020.